 – whether the post concerned is currently operating (or not);

 – whether they are interviewing immigrant/Diversity Visa cases (or not);

 – the number of cases to be interviewed (i.e. the embassy queue) and consequently the wait time;

 So, it’s no longer just about submitting your DS-260 and following the Visa Bulletin to ascertain that your case number has become current.
 Prevailing circumstances at the post where your interview will be held is something that requires much consideration when it comes to determining when DV 2023 cases will actually be scheduled for interview.
 Some applicants who expect to receive their interview notification at a certain time will not receive it because of the current reality.

 . . . which means that the answer to the question “When will I be scheduled for interview” or “What are my chances . . .” is no longer a direct one.
 In the current context of the Diversity Visa program (DV-2023), “It depends” is a more reasonable answer.
 It depends on this, or that, or the other – which are not straight-forward in many cases.

 With the current experience, after applicants submit their DS-260 and have observed their case number to have become current, they should continue to check their email and Entrant Status Check regularly for their interview notification – for whenever it shows up.

 A “reasonable” action on their part in addition to the above could be to regularly contact KCC and ask them concerning the status of their case.
-Not only does that reveal the different stages of their application – which is reassuring; it has been observed to have resulted in getting cases scheduled for interview on many occasions.
+Not only does that reveal the different stages of their application – which is reassuring; it has been observed to have resulted in cases getting scheduled for interview on many occasions.
 However, it is worth noting that contacting KCC regularly will still not ensure an interview for all DV-2023 cases.